jiangfengming/cast-string/README.md

 ```

 Create a cast object from `source`.
-`source` can be a [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) object.
+`source` can be a [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) object,
-Or an object of key-value pairs,
+a key-value pair object,
-Or a function that returns a URLSearchParams or key-value pair object.
+or a function that returns a URLSearchParams or key-value pair object.

 ```ts
 const params = new StringCaster(new URLSearchParams('a=1&b=1&b=2&c=1,2,3'))